Vepp1/cinemary-api/README.md

 - After logging into an account, access /post and try to create a review with an image that is not a jpeg file.
 - Result: Error will be displayed and a post will not be created.

-### Create or edit a post with a title or genre with more than 50 characters.
+### Create or edit a post with fields with more than 50 characters.

-- After logging into an account try to access go to create and try to add a post with an exceptionally long title or genre.
+- After logging into an account try to to add a post with an exceptionally long title, genre or director.
 - Result: Error will be displayed and a post will not be created.

-### Create or edit a post with a title or genre with more than 50 characters.

-- After logging into an account try to access go to create and try to add a post with an exceptionally long title or genre.
+### Like a Post without being logged in.

+- Access /likes and try to like one of the existing posts.
+- Result: Like functionality is not available to logged out users.

+### Like same post twice.

+- Access /likes and try to like one post you previously liked.
-- Result: Error will be displayed and a post will not be created.
+- Result: Message displayed saying that duplicate is not allowed.

+### Delete like made by another user.

+- Access the like detail page /likes/'like_id' and try to delete it.
+- Result: The page is going to be a Read-Only, due to permission classes.

+### Create comment being logged out.

+- Access /comments and try to create comment on a existing post.
+- Result: Create comment functionality is not available to logged out users.

+### Edit or delete comments from another user.

+- Access a comment through the address bar using /comments/'id' and try to delete or edit it.
+- Result: The page is going to be a Read-Only, due to permission classes.

 ### Verify response payload and status code.